• The Workplace

 There are many options for training managers to identify warning signs of employees’ mental health issues, but some signs include:

-• Easily frustrated and short-tempered with co-workers
+• Becoming easily frustrated and short-tempered with coworkers

 • Avoiding social events or casual interactions with colleagues